AlexisBalayre/RagDocs/README.md

 </div>

-**RagDocs** is a cutting-edge open-source solution that revolutionizes how you interact with technical documentation.
+**RagDocs** is a cutting-edge open-source solution that revolutionizes how you interact with documentation.
 By combining the power of **local LLMs** with state-of-the-art **Retrieval-Augmented Generation (RAG)**, developers can instantly get accurate answers from their documentation without any API costs.

 Say goodbye to expensive API calls and privacy concerns.
 With **RagDocs**, all your documentation stays private while providing ChatGPT-like interactions.
 Built with Milvus vector search and Next.js, it's production-ready and easy to deploy.
 Experience the future of documentation search with complete data privacy and no usage fees.